Cat5TV/pbj_pup/README.txt

 Originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPL 2.1)
 Various Minetest developers and contributors (LGPL 2.1)

+Modified by Cat5TV for TPS Servers to only include the nodes but not use them in worldgen.
+This way people who have nyan cats from previous Minetest builds can still have theirs, but new ones won't be generated.

 Authors of media files
 ----------------------
 VanessaE (CC BY-SA 3.0):